- Tel: USA voice message: 8449252252

 It’s not just about whales, dolphins, and sea lions; many other creatures call this place home as well.
 Have you ever seen a mobula leap into the air?
 It’s a kind of ray that likes to do belly-flops.
 How about a yellow-legged gull?
 They’re endemic.
 Or a blue-footed booby, which live only here and in the Galapagos.
 Tiny red-legged hermit crabs cruise around cleaning up tide-pools.
 Exciting discoveries reward the curious.

-The Loreto Islands Builder has a similar route to the Loreto Islands Primer, but we schedule the Builder from December into early March because of the greater chance of wind and the need for dynamic water skills to enjoy paddling single kayaks during this time.
-It’s this wind that stirs the waters of the Gulf, brings up nutrients, and invites the whales.
+The Loreto Islands Builder has a similar route to the Loreto Islands Primer, but we will paddle in windier weather and push a little further on a Builder.
+Between December and early March the chance of wind is greater, so that’s your opportunity to build your sea paddling skills!
+Your reward?
+Whales!
+It’s this wind that stirs the waters of the Gulf and brings up nutrients, supporting the food chain, which draws the whales.